April 1, 2025

 Samson GoMic

 The Samson GoMic is a super portable, super affordable condenser mic that clips onto your computer or laptop.
-You can record audio with two different pickup patterns for simple podcast interviews or voiceovers, and it has an adorable form factor that fits in the palm of your hand.
-While it might not win over audiophiles, it's a major improvement from recording into your computer's mic.
+You can record podcast audio with two different pickup patterns for simple podcast interviews or voiceovers, and it has an adorable form factor that fits in the palm of your hand.
+While it might not win over audiophiles, it's a major improvement from recording into your computer's built-in mic.

 Price: $29.99